Achievable logoAchievable logo

 Distributions

-Roth IRA owners taking distributions must meet two requirements to avoid taxes.
-First, the account owner must be at least 59 ½ years old, a standard retirement plan rule (otherwise, a 10% early withdrawal penalty is assessed).
+Roth IRA owners must meet two requirements to avoid taxes on distributions.
+First, the account owner must be at least 59 1/2 years old (otherwise, a 10% early withdrawal penalty is assessed).
 Second, the account must be open for at least five years.
-An investor opening their first Roth IRA at age 60 must wait until age 65 for tax-free withdrawals.
-The five year aging period* for Roth IRAs starts on the day of the first contribution.

-*Investors taking distributions above age 59 1/2 but haven’t reached the five year aging period are subject to ordinary income taxes on the gains above basis, but not the 10% penalty.
-For example, assume a 60 year old opens their first Roth IRA and contributes $5,000.
+*Investors taking distributions above age 59 1/2 but who haven’t reached the five-year aging period are subject to ordinary income taxes on the gains above basis, but not the 10% penalty.
+For example, assume a 60-year-old opens their first Roth IRA and contributes $5,000.
 Two years later the account is worth $8,000, and the investor requests a full withdrawal.
 They will pay ordinary income taxes on the $3,000 of growth, but no additional 10% penalty.

 We learned earlier that most retirement plans are subject to required minimum distributions (RMDs) when the account owner turns 73.
 Roth IRAs are not subject to RMDs.
-Taxes are not assessed when distributions occur; therefore, the IRS isn’t concerned about forcing investors to take distributions.
+Since taxes are not assessed when distributions occur, the IRS doesn’t require Roth IRA owners to take distributions.

 Sidenote